Why Dissociation Happens in CPTSD and How EMDR Helps

 This is also where dissociation and the fawn response often show up together.
 Both are ways the nervous system tries to manage overwhelm in relationship.
 One disconnects.
 One over-attunes.
 Many people experience both, sometimes in the same conversation.

-Dissociation, Parts, and Fragmentation
+Dissociation, Parts, Fragmentation, and Dissociative Identity Disorder

 In complex trauma, dissociation doesn’t just happen in moments.
 It shapes how your internal world is organized.